tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 At about 13:00 I met three ex-army guys that were climbing Mt.
 Elbert.
 They were carrying 40 to 60 pound packs with some Coors Lite for the summit.
-Crazy starting that late.
+They were crazy starting that late.
 I told then to start earlier next time and to carry whiskey instead.

 Ellen caught up with me mid-day.
 It was a surprise because I thought she was ahead of me.
 We rode the rest of the day together.
 She is a